- SHE. “Ugh, religious people are the worst.”

 Let me write that again, in italics.
 Nobody’s ever done this before.

 A third time, in caps.
-N
+NOBODYS EVER DONE THIS BEFORE.

 I’m not saying nobody in the world ever rebukes fruitless behavior.
 My mom absolutely did with me.
 “Is that how a Christian’s supposed to behave?”
-And I had to admit it’s really not.
+I had to admit it’s really not.
 And Mom’s hardly alone; plenty of Christian parents and mentors correct their children and disciples when they forget themselves and get jerklike.
 They expect better of us, and remind us Jesus likewise expects better of us.

 Back when I was a young zealous Christian jerk, I was in the newspaper business.
 I’d write sarcastic opinion pieces for the newspaper about various issues, mocking my political opponents, trying to be funny while I slammed all the things which annoyed me.
 And the people of my church cheered me on.
 Encouraged me to keep it up.
 One of the associate pastors actually told me I was doing the Lord’s work.